oroinc/documentation/commerce/user_guide/products/products/actions_main/products_viewpage.rst

 .. image:: /user_guide/img/products/products/products_review_design.png

-This section presents information about the template used to render the product page in the front store.
+This section presents information about the template used to render the product page in the storefront.

 For more information, see the :ref:`Manage Product Page Design with Page Templates <user-guide--page-templates>` topic.